MicrosoftDocs/powerapps-docs/articles/properties/properties-fill.md

 # Fill properties in PowerApps #

 ## Overview ##
-Set these properties to configure the background color of controls (or elements within controls).
+Configure the background color of controls (or elements within controls).

 ## Properties ##